 For Fishing fans: Charlestown Breachway State Beach

 The beach met the salt pond here in a slow, graceful loop.
-Fishermen lined the rocks, families set up camp under umbrellas, and the water moved with a kind of thoughtful calm.
-I couldn’t help but feel like this was a place where people came to reset.
-To fish, to float, to breathe.
+Fishermen lined the rocks, and families set up camp under umbrellas.
+The water moved with a kind of thoughtful calm.
+I found Charlestown Breachway State Beach the perfect place to reset.
+Whether you like to fish, float, or just breathe, a summer day here is deeply refreshing.

 My highlights?
-A lobster roll from The Nordic up the road—overflowing, buttery, and eaten slowly in my camp chair with sand between my toes.
+A lobster roll from The Nordic up the road.
+I savored it in my camp chair with sand between my toes.

 Charlestown Breachway At a Glance